dhouglasornilo/dhouglasornilo/README.md

 ## Little about me

 I'm 27 years old, Brazilian and have a degree in Environmental Engineering.
 Currently in a career transition to technology world.<br>
-I'm a student at Labenu FullStack Web Developer.
+I'm a Front-End Web Developer and student at Labenu FullStack Web Developer.

 I Love the technology world, animals, football, Jiu-Jitsu and fitness world